 Ethnologia Europaea is an interdisciplinary, peer-reviewed journal, founded in 1967, focusing on European cultures and societies.
 In 2015 it was adopted by the International Society for Ethnology and Folklore (SIEF) as its flagship journal.
-Ethnologia Europaea is a membership journal supported by the International Society for Ethnology and Foklore and funded by the Nordic Board for Periodicals in the Humanities and Social Sciences (NOP-HS).Focus and Scope for Ethnologia Europaea
+Ethnologia Europaea is a membership journal supported by the International Society for Ethnology and Folklore and funded by the Nordic Board for Periodicals in the Humanities and Social Sciences (NOP-HS).Download Journal Brochure

-Ethnologia Europaea is an interdisciplinary, peer-reviewed journal with a focus on European cultures and societies, past and present.
-The journal was first published in 1967 and since then it has acquired position as the international flagship journal within European Ethnology and related fields.
-It carries material of great interest for European ethnologists, cultural anthropologists and scholars of folklore, as well as culture historians and cultural studies scholars worldwide.
+Ethnologia Europaea is an interdisciplinary, peer-reviewed journal focusing on European cultures and societies, past and present.
+The journal was first published in 1967, and since then, it has acquired a position as the international flagship journal within European Ethnology and related fields.
+It carries material of great interest for European ethnologists, cultural anthropologists and scholars of folklore, as well as cultural historians and cultural studies scholars worldwide.

-Associated with the principal international society in the field: International Society for Ethnology and Folklore (SIEF), the journal is A-ranked as according to the European Science Foundation journal evaluation (ERIH+) and a level 2 (top level) journal, as according to the Norwegian model.
+Associated with the principal international society in the field, International Society for Ethnology and Folklore (SIEF), the journal is A-ranked according to the European Science Foundation journal evaluation (ERIH+) and a level 2 (top-level) journal, according to the Norwegian model.

 The journal is published biannually, usually with one open issue and one thematic issue.
 Each manuscript is evaluated by a double-blind peer review, including those submitted together as a 'special issue'.

 The journal is edited by joint editors-in-chief Alexandra Schwell and Laura Stark together with associate editor Pilvi Hämeenaho and production manager Magdalena Tellenbach.